mervyn481/ElkStackProject/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because…

 What is the main advantage of automating configuration with Ansible?
-Ansible allows for simple and rapid deployment of applications by using a yaml playbook.
+Ansible allows for simple and rapid deployment of applications by using a yml playbook.

 The playbook implements the following tasks: